 Her maid stepped toward her.
 “What did he say?” she asked, her voice low.

 Evaine let out a small sigh.
 “He loves me.
 Or so he claims.”

 “And you believe him?”

-Evaine glanced up at the dim shape of the battlements.
-“I know his heart,” she asserted.
-“For he is my other self, as I am his.
+“I know his heart.”
+Evaine glanced up at the soft moon, in part concealed behind a sea of drifting clouds.
+“He is my other half, as I am his.
 How can I doubt him?”

 Evaine laughed, turning a pirouette beneath the Rowan tree.
 A shower of white blossoms fell in her hair.

 A tall figure emerged from the shadows and began to walk toward her, his hair limned in silvery light, his mantle flung over his shoulder.

 Evaine sought her chaperon; the woman had vanished through a side door, leaving her to her folly.
 A moment’s panic engulfed her.
 If her heart pumped any harder, she feared it might burst.
 She had no time to escape; all at once he was standing in front of her.
 She could not look at him; he was too powerful a presence, too bright, too near.